spang-lab/adadmire/README.md

 <!-- ATTENTION: this file will be displayed not only on Github, but also on PyPI, so NO relative relative to files in the repo must be used -->

-Functions for detecting anomalies in tabular datasets using Mixed Graphical Models.
+Functions for detecting anomalies in molecular data sets using Mixed Graphical Models.

 ## Installation